ARC Raiders: How to Destroy the Arc Turbine – Safe Method

 Why this enemy is worth the trouble

-• Dumping ammo into the shell while it flies: poor value and often the reason you run dry later.
+• Dumping ammo into the shell while it flies: poor value, and the reason you run dry before the real window.

-• Standing in open ground: lightning and splash damage become much harder to manage.
+• Standing in open ground: lightning and splash become almost impossible to manage.

 • Rushing the landing zone: mines make close-range pushes unreliable unless you already have a safe opening.

-• Aiming at the body instead of the center: the core weakpoint is the whole fight.
+• Aiming at the body instead of the core: the yellow canisters are the whole fight.

-• Overstaying the damage window: once it starts to reset, you should reset too.
+• Overstaying the damage window: once it starts to reset, you reset too.

-• Ignoring third-party danger: a Turbine kill can attract other players, so loot quickly and clear the area.
+• Ignoring third-party danger: a Turbine kill draws other players, so loot fast and clear out.

 Advertisement

-If you need a dependable way to destroy the Arc Raiders Turbine, keep it simple: bring a weapon with solid Arc penetration, fight from real cover, ignore the temptation to brawl in the landing zone, and save your best damage for the exposed yellow core.
-That approach is slower than the flashiest kill clips, but it is the one most likely to get you the Turbine Compressor, keep your loadout intact, and let you leave RivenTides with the loot you actually came for.
+To destroy the Arc Turbine reliably, keep it simple: bring Jupiter or Hullcracker for armor-piercing damage, fight from real cover, ignore the temptation to brawl in the landing zone, and save your best burst for the exposed yellow core on every landing.
+It is slower than the flashiest clips, but it is the method most likely to bank the Turbine Compressor and keep your loadout intact for the rest of the run.

 F